This post may contain affiliate links. Please read our disclosure policy.

 - Most of the spices involved you probably already have on hand.
 We use salt, garlic (you can use powder or fresh minced), paprika, and of course lots of black pepper!

-- One thing I love about this recipe is that it’s super versatile.
+- It’s super versatile.
 We often make a simple meal out of just this shrimp with a big salad on the side.
 However you decide to serve this, it’s a total winner of a hassle-free, crowd pleasing shrimp dish.

 - It’s also amazing served over pasta or rice, and you can double the sauce if you want extra!